 - If you're around such popular destinations as the Aquarium or the Queen Mary, take advantage of Long Beach Transit's free shuttle bus that makes several stops around the Long Beach area.
 The easy way to find it is through Google Maps, which will show you the nearest stop.
 Just look for the word Passport in the route description.

 Where to Stay

 Our favorite place to stay in Long Beach is the Varden Hotel, a privately-owned boutique hotel with lots of personality - and exceptional customer focus.
 Hotel Maya is also a fun retreat that blend's Southern California culture with its Latin American influence, but its location across the water from downtown makes it slightly less convenient.

-For help getting the best possible deal, read about how to find a good place to stay cheap or go straight to Tripadvisor's guest reviews and price comparisons on hotels in Long Beach.
+For help getting the best possible deal, go straight to Tripadvisor's guest reviews and price comparisons on hotels in Long Beach.

 Getting to Long Beach and Getting Around